DrowsyMon/RMFormer/README.md

 > https://github.com/Jun-Pu/Evaluation-on-salient-object-detection

-We have added some modifications in our codes for generating mBA results.
+Some modifications are made in our codes for generating mBA results.

+You can refer to codes in `./evaluation_code.zip`

 ---
 ---
 >Notice:
-We have reorganized the code and repeated experiments under three different training settings (DH, UH, KUH).
+We have reorganized the code and get better performance with adjusted parameter initialization before training.
 If you need the trained models report in the paper, you can download them from the link below.

 >trained models: